 Peter Levine became an executive chef in 1992, with experiences across the nation in an abundant variety of kitchens.
 He apprenticed for the celebrated Michelin starred chef, Jean-Louis Palladin, at the Watergate Hotel in Washington DC.
 Now in Seattle, Chef Levine has donned his knives at numerous restaurants including Waterfront Seafood Grill (now Aqua by El Gaucho) and Trattoria Carmine.
 He held the title of Chef Tournant at Salish Lodge & Spa and The Bluff at Friday Harbor House.
 Chef Levine has taught a host of cooking classes, both private and professional, in addition to spending time as a Chef Instructor for the Art Institute of Seattle and Renton Technical College.
 He is a classically trained chef and serious as hell about his craft and everything it entails.

 Born and raised in Seattle.
 Thanh (that’s John with a T) always loved to be in the kitchen and aspired to be a teacher since the age of 5.
 After two years at the University of Washington as a Drama major, Thanh decided that his heart belonged in the culinary world.
-A 2009 graduate of Seattle Culinary Academy, Thanh has held several pastry chef positions in the Seattle area, at Wild Ginger, Triple Door, and currently at Jerry Traunfeld’s Capitol Hill Restaurant Poppy.
+A 2009 graduate of Seattle Culinary Academy, Thanh has held several pastry chef positions in the Seattle area, at Wild Ginger, Triple Door, and Jerry Traunfeld’s Capitol Hill Restaurant Poppy.
 Thanh believes that cooking should be fun and stress free.
 His Philosophy is you can’t know where you’re going unless you know where you came from; the simplest things are always the hardest to master.
 Hence, a strong understanding of cultures and techniques associated with a recipe is the secret foundation of any great cook.

 As a child in Cuba, Chef Yary was exposed to professional cooking in her mom’s commercial kitchen planting a seed in her passion for cooking.
 However after studying accounting in her homeland, Yary came to the United States quickly deciding to leave the books behind and give her whole self to the art of cooking.
 Having traveled to cook and learn from great chefs in Europe as well as her cooking experiences in Cuba, Yary’s cooking references each location she traveled in terms of her food experiences.
 Chef Yary earned a culinary degree from Le Cordon Blue, Seattle.
 She also has some training from Le Cordon Blue in France and had the privilege to intern under Chef Kepa Bombo from the Basque Region of Spain.
 Chef Yary’s vision is to keep evolving the Caribbean cuisine creating tropical inspired meals that focus on good health and diet, while working with organic and local ingredients.